sybrew/the-seo-framework/readme.txt

 	* Function `the_seo_framework_dot_version()` now works as intended.
 	* Method `AutoDescription_Query::is_single()` first parameter can now be an array without crashing the site.
 	* Deprecated functions from 2.6.1 and onwards had their version and replacement notification switched.
 This has been fixed.
-	* TODO Try-hard hackers will now no longer cause otherwise inevitable fatal errors to pop up in your error log.
+	* Try-hard hackers will now no longer cause otherwise inevitable fatal errors to pop up in your error log.
 * **Removed:**
 	* Unused network admin methods.
 Network admin settings constants and filters are held intact for the future.
 The related changes are listed below.
 		* Method `AutoDescription_Adminpages::add_network_menu_link()`, without deprecation.